- Email: firstname.lastname@example.org

 I offer a variety of undergraduate and graduate courses in the English department and first-year seminars in the University’s Honors program.
-These courses survey British Victorian literature (e.g. the eponymous survey, Major British Authors, the Nineteenth-Century Novel) or bridge that literature with contemporary cultural change (e.g. Victorian Media Studies, Reading in the Digital Age, Introduction to Digital Humanities, Science Fiction + Steampunk).
-When possible, these courses offer hands-on experiences in historical as well as contemporary text technologies, such as learning to sew book bindings or developing research projects on humanities data sets or trying critical making projects in the NCSU Libraries’ Makerspace.
-I also advise PhD students from the CRDM program and from UNC and Duke.
+These courses cover British Victorian literature (e.g. the Victorian survey, Major British Authors, the Nineteenth-Century Novel) or else bridge that literature with contemporary cultural change (e.g. Victorian Media Studies, Reading in the Digital Age, Introduction to Digital Humanities, Science Fiction + Steampunk).
+When possible, these courses offer hands-on experiences in historical and contemporary text technologies, such as learning to sew book bindings, developing research projects on humanities data sets, or trying critical making projects in the NCSU Libraries’ Makerspace.
+I also advise PhD students from the CRDM program as well as from UNC and Duke.

 Find additional details in my full CV.

 ACLS Frederick Burkhardt Residential Fellowship, National Humanities Center, 2018-2019.

 Project member, "Oceanic Exchanges: Tracing Global Information Networks in Historical Newspaper Repositories, 1840-1914 (OcEx)."
 Digging into Data Transatlantic Partnership Grants, 2017-2019. http://oceanicexchanges.org/

 Project member, "Speech Across Dialects of English (SPADE): Developing an Integrated Speech Corpus Analysis system for assessing stability and change in spoken Cross-Atlantic English."
 Digging into Data Transatlantic Partnership Grants, 2017-2018. http://spade.glasgow.ac.uk/

 Andrew W. Mellon Fellowship in Critical Bibliography, Rare Book School, University of Virginia, 2015-2017.